Reds vs. Giants Player Props Betting Odds

-Player prop betting options for Wilmer Flores, Spencer Steer and others are available in the San Francisco Giants-Cincinnati Reds matchup at Oracle Park on Tuesday, starting at 9:45 PM ET.
+Player prop bet odds for Wilmer Flores, Spencer Steer and others are available when the San Francisco Giants host the Cincinnati Reds at Oracle Park on Wednesday (first pitch at 3:45 PM ET).

 Bet on this matchup or its props with BetMGM!